 This bitumen is used in industries that require low-viscosity bitumen.
 Cutbacks are also used in cases where bitumen can not be preheated to make asphalt.

-To prepare cutback bitumen, penetration bitumen is mixed with organic solvents in a certain amount.
+To prepare cutback bitumen, penetration bitumen is mixed with a specific amount of organic solvents.
 These organic solvents include gasoline, naphtha, diesel oil, and furnace oil.

 This type of bitumen is suitable for cold climates.
 The solvents evaporate when bitumen is used.